emptythevoid/systemback/README.md

 Second, install dependencies using this command:

-sudo apt install libqt5core5a casper live-boot isolinux syslinux-utils
+sudo apt install libqt5core5a casper live-boot isolinux syslinux-utils libqt5gui5 libqt5widgets5 xterm

 Third, download the .zip file and extract it.
 Navigate to it and run this command to install all the deb files: